-The Kubecost Cost Allocation dashboard allows you to quickly see allocated spend across all native Kubernetes concepts, e.g. namespace, k8s label, and service.
+The Kubecost Allocations dashboard allows you to quickly see allocated spend across all native Kubernetes concepts, e.g. namespace, k8s label, and service.
 It also allows for allocating cost to organizational concepts like team, product/project, department, or environment.
 This document explains the metrics presented and describes how you can control the data displayed in this view.

-Select the date range of the report by setting specific start and end dates, or using one of the preset options.
+Select the date range of the report by setting specific start and end dates, or by using one of the preset options.

 Here you can aggregate cost by namespace, deployment, service, and other native Kubernetes concepts.
 While selecting Single Aggregation, you will only be able to select one concept at a time.
 While selecting Multi Aggregation, you will be able to filter for multiple concepts at the same time.

 Service in this context refers to a Kubernetes object that exposes an interface to outside consumers.

 When aggregating by namespace, the Allocations dashboard will only display namespaces which have or have had workloads running in them.
 If you don't see a namespace on this dashboard, you should confirm whether the namespace is running a workload.

 Costs aggregations are also visible by other meaningful organizational concepts, e.g. Team, Department, and Product.
 These aggregations are based on Kubernetes labels, referenced at both the pod and namespace-level, with labels at the pod-level being favored over the namespace label when both are present.
 The Kubernetes label name used for these concepts can be configured in Settings or in values.yaml after setting